 Podcasts / Webinars

 Artificial intelligence (AI) has become the linchpin in a growing number of products, services, and research programs which are aimed at automating and enhancing the human decision-making process.
-Indeed, AI is poised to play a critical role in the future of healthcare, transportation, manufacturing, and defense, to name a few.
 However, there are still several application domains (satellites, wearables, wireless, etc.) that cannot afford the size, weight, and power (SWaP) overheads associated with executing state-of-the-art AI algorithms.
-This talk will discuss previous and ongoing research to bridge the gap and enable AI in the most SWaP-constrained environments.
-This research takes a holistic approach, examining the entire AI stack, from devices and circuits to algorithms and applications.
+This webinar discusses previous and ongoing research to bridge the gap and enable AI in the most SWaP-constrained environments.